chef-boneyard/push-jobs-cookbook/README.md

 checksum attribute) to install the package using the `windows_package` resource from the `windows` cookbook.

+# Verify Push Jobs Client Connection

+If the push-jboss client has been successfully installed on a node, the client should be able to successfully respond to a `knife job` directed to the node.
+If the node is not responding correctly, please consult the logs `/var/log/push-jobs-client/current` (for Debian and Rhel families) and look for entries similar to the following:

+    INFO: [pclient] Starting client ...
+    INFO: [pclient] Retrieving configuration from https://private-chef-server/organizations/org1/pushy/config/pc_6_1 ...
+    INFO: [pclient] Connecting to command channel at tcp://private-chef-server:10002
+    INFO: [pclient] Listening for server heartbeat at tcp://private-chef-server:10000
+    INFO: [pclient] Started client.

 # Author & License

 * Author: Joshua Timberman (<joshua@getchef.com>)